 Gran Torre Santiago

-Gran Torre is a high building that can be seen everywhere in the city, and it is a well-known skyscraper in Latin America.
-The building is about 300 metres tall, consisting of 64 floors, and has six basement floors.
+Gran Torre is a high building that can be seen everywhere in the city and is a well-known skyscraper in Latin America.
+It is about 300 metres tall, has 64 floors, and has six basement floors.

 About 250,000 people come here daily because it houses the largest shopping centre in South America.
-If you go to the top floor of the building, you will find an observation deck, which gives you a 360-degree view of Santiago.
+On the top floor of the building, there is an observation deck that gives a 360-degree view of Santiago.

 Santa Lucía Hill

 Santa Lucia Hill is a hill in the centre of Santiago that represents the remains of a 15 million-year-old volcano.
 The hill was initially called Huelen but was renamed in 1543 in honour of Santa Lucia.
-When you visit the hill, you will find a garden, statues and fountains, in addition to the castle, where you can see a spectacular view of Santiago.
+When you visit the hill, you will find a garden, statues, and fountains, in addition to the castle, from which you can see a spectacular view of Santiago.

 Chilean Museum of Pre-Columbian Art